-9. Secret Summer Travel Plans
+8. Secret Summer Travel Plans

 This message is especially apropos when making travel plans for the summer season.
 Always remember, your plans are your plans.
-But, beyond your plans, God always has a deeper plan - an underlying, hidden script - which leads you to your vacation spot, in order that you transform this place.
+But, beyond your plans, G-d always has a deeper plan - an underlying, hidden script - which leads you to your vacation spot, in order that you transform this place.